dhawal-pandya/aaje-jamva-ma-su-banavu/README.md

 ## How it works

 The suggestions aren't random.
-The app knows what time of day it is, what season it is, and what the Panchang says about today — and it tries to suggest something that actually makes sense for right now.
+The app knows what time of day it is, what season it is, and what the Panchang says about today, and it tries to suggest something that actually makes sense for right now.

 In practice that means:

 - **Morning, lunch, snack, dinner** each get a different pool of dishes
-- **Winter** brings up warming things — bajra rotla, undhiyu, adadiya pak.
-Summer brings cooling ones — dahi chawal, amrakhand (only when the mangoes are actually in season)
+- **Winter** brings up warming things, bajra rotla, undhiyu, adadiya pak.
+Summer brings cooling ones, dahi chawal, amrakhand (only when the mangoes are actually in season)
-- **Ekadashi** removes all grains and pulses. **Shani vaar** removes chana. **Shravan** rotates which pulse is suggested each day of the week — moong on Monday, toor on Wednesday, and so on
+- **Ekadashi** removes all grains and pulses. **Shani vaar** removes chana. **Shravan** rotates which pulse is suggested each day of the week, moong on Monday, toor on Wednesday, and so on
-- **Festivals** are hardcoded — Navratri, Diwali, Uttarayan, Ganesh Chaturthi, Holi, Paryushana, and a few others.
+- **Festivals** are hardcoded, Navratri, Diwali, Uttarayan, Ganesh Chaturthi, Holi, Paryushana, and a few others.
 On those days, the rangoli changes colour and the suggestions shift accordingly
-- The **tithi** is calculated from the Jean Meeus lunar formula — no external API, just a small piece of astronomy math baked in
+- The **tithi** is calculated from the Jean Meeus lunar formula, no external API, just a small piece of astronomy math baked in

 Each time you load the page, the app quietly ranks all 138 dishes against today's context and gives you the best fit first.
 Keep pressing to walk through the rest of the list.